toddcf/code-snippets/javascript/objects/functions/methods/apply.md

 # Apply

+NOTE: The [spread operator](https://github.com/toddcf/code-snippets/blob/master/javascript/objects/arrays/spread-operator.md) in ES6 is more concise.

-Similar to the "call" method, but accepts the arguments as an array.
+`apply()` is similar to the [call](https://github.com/toddcf/code-snippets/blob/master/javascript/objects/functions/methods/call.md) method, but accepts the arguments as an array.

 ## Example